anhnguyendepocen/stat/summary/lecture-random-variable_continuous.md

 6. Different ways to visualize the pdf in `R`.
     1. Traditional approach
     2. Tidy approach
+7. Kernel Density Estimation

-7. What is **Quantile**?
+8. What is **Quantile**?
 A rigorous definition of **quantile**.
-8. Application in Risk Management
+9. Application in Risk Management

     1. Value at Risk (VaR)

-9. Boxplot: Another way to visualize important distribution features.
+10. Boxplot: Another way to visualize important distribution features.

 ## Reading and Useful Resources